-Sexton will feel uneasy about missing warm-up games - O'Connell
+Missing warm-up games will be a 'worry' for Sexton

 While forwards coach O'Connell concedes his former team-mate is likely to feel uneasy about the situation, he insists Sexton's extended absence is not a major worry for Ireland's management team.

-"Whenever he's come back from injuries (previously), he rarely needs a lot of games to get back up and running," said O'Connell.
+"Whenever he's come back from injuries [previously], he rarely needs a lot of games to get back up and running," said O'Connell.

 "It's a real strength of his.
 He's trained since the start of pre-season pretty much, he hasn't missed a training session.